webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Character-Arcs/Redemption.md

 ---
 aliases:
   - Redemption"
 tags:
   - Compendium/CSRD/en/Character-Arcs/Redemption
   - Character-Arc
+title: Redemption"
+collection: Character-Arcs
+kind: Arc
+categories: []
+id: Redemption
 ---
 ## Redemption
 >You’ve done something very wrong, but you want to atone and make it right again.
 This is like the Justice arc or the Undo a Wrong arc, except you are the wrongdoer.
 This could be a follow-up to the Fall From Grace arc.